amanuel2/ElectronOSTest/README.md

 # ElectronOSTest
 ElectronOSTest...

-While In your in Project Folder
+##Instructions
 <br>
-Run npm install...<br>
+Run npm install at the main file...<br>
-Then Run bower install...<br>
+Then Run bower install at the main file...<br>
+Then Run git clone https://github.com/ajaxorg/ace-builds.git inside the static folder ...<br>
-Then finnally npm start..<br>
+Then finnally npm start at the main file..<br>

 You should see the desktop app then!
+If not please request an issue....

+##Contribution!
+Conytibutions are welcome!
+Just add a pull request